 Back to all Project Ideas / Speed Greening for Sustainability Literacy

-As our need for sustainable practices grows, so too does the green career industry grows.
+As our need for sustainable practices grows, so does the green career industry.
 Green careers bring a wide variety of employment opportunities to students.
-As these careers are relatively new to the world, students need exposure to the variety of positions available to them after graduation.
+As these careers are relatively new to the world, students need exposure to the variety of positions available after graduation.

-Connecting students to green career professionals gives students the opportunity to explore careers outside of their normal perspectives.
-Students can question the professionals about education and training pathways, the industry’s future direction, and successful entry points into the industry.
+Connecting students to green career professionals gives them the opportunity to explore careers outside of their everyday perspectives.
+Students can question professionals about education and training pathways, the industry’s future direction, and successful entry points into the field.

-Exposure to green careers allows students to make informed decisions on their own career pathways and inspire students to make changes in their personal lives.
-From solar panel installation to environmental economics to organic gardening, green career opportunities are expanding across the globe and are exciting, unexplored potential professions for many students.
+Exposure to green careers allows students to make informed decisions on their career pathways and inspire students to make changes in their personal lives.
+From solar panel installation to environmental economics to organic gardening, green career opportunities are expanding globally and are exciting, unexplored potential professions for many students.